 Compiler's notes. - The county of Santa Ana, which is referred to in this section, was created by Act of Jan.
 9, 1852, p.
 292 (C.L.
 1865, ch.
-42, § 8), which read: "The boundaries of the county of Santa Ana are as follows: on the east and north by the boundaries of the county of Santa Fe; on the south from a point above the last houses of Bernalillo, where the lands previously known as those belonging to the Indians of Santa Ana are divided, drawing a direct line toward the east over the mountain until it reaches the parallel dividing the counties of Santa Ana, drawing a line westward crossing the Rio del Norte, and terminating with the boundaries of the territory, are the boundaries of this county."
+42, § 8), which read: "The boundaries of the county of Santa Ana are as follows: on the east and north by the boundaries of the county of Santa Fe; on the south from a point above the last houses of Bernalillo, where the lands previously known as those belonging to the Indians of Santa Ana are divided, drawing a direct line toward the east over the mountain until it reaches the parallel dividing the counties of San Miguel and Santa Fe, from said dividing point of the lands of the Indians of Santa Ana, drawing a line westward crossing the Rio del Norte, and terminating with the boundaries of the territory, are the boundaries of this county."